-Vegan Cinnamon Coffee Cake
+Vegan Cinnamon Coffee Cake w/ Streusel

 - 2 cups spelt or all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 tbsp ground cinnamon
+- 1 tablespoon ground cinnamon

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 cup coconut sugar
+- ½ cup coconut sugar

-- 1/2 cup organic cane sugar (or additional coconut sugar)
+- ½ cup organic cane sugar or additional coconut sugar

-- 1 cup vegan unsweetened plain yogurt (I used So Delicious Unsweetened Plain)
+- 1 cup vegan unsweetened, plain yogurt (I used So Delicious Unsweetened Plain)

-- 1/2 cup pumpkin purée (not pumpkin pie filling)
+- ½ cup pumpkin purée (not pumpkin pie filling)

-- 1/2 cup aquafaba (the liquid from a can of chickpeas)
+- ½ cup aquafaba (the liquid from a can of chickpeas)

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- 1/2 cup flour (spelt or all-purpose)
+- ½ cup flour (spelt or all-purpose)

-- 1 tbsp ground cinnamon
+- 1 tablespoon ground cinnamon

-- 3-4 tbsp of pure maple syrup
+- 3-4 tablespoons of pure maple syrup

 - Stir the dry ingredients into the wet ingredients until just combined.